marklogic/marklogic-contentpump/README.md

 ## Release Notes

+### What's New in mlcp 11.3.0

+- Upgraded Hadoop Library to 3.4.0.
+- Upgraded Jackson, Commons-configuration2, Commons-compress, Hadoop-shaded-guava, and Hadoop-shaded-protobuf libraries to mitigate security vulnerabilities.
+- Removed Htrace-core4 libraries to mitigate security vulnerabilities.
+- Excluded transitive guava dependency from all the hadoop dependencies to improve security.

 ### What's New in mlcp 11.2.0

 - Excluded all the transitive dependencies to improve security and maintenance.